What are the 8 Types of Digital Marketing?

 Two academic team members from Southern New Hampshire University (SNHU) spoke about how digital marketing aligns with traditional tactics and shared information on some of the types of digital marketing in practice now.

 Digital marketing encompasses a wide variety of marketing tactics and technologies used to reach consumers online.
 As a form of online marketing, it allows organizations to establish a brand identity and has revolutionized the marketing industry.

-A senior associate dean of business programs, Dr. Mark Hobson, said although digital marketing seems like a new world, in fact it is based in many of the principles familiar to traditional marketers and requires both foundational marketing knowledge and technical know-how.
+A senior associate dean of business programs, Dr. Mark Hobson, said although digital marketing seems like a new world, in fact, it is based on many of the principles familiar to traditional marketers and requires both foundational marketing knowledge and technical know-how.

 Dr. Jessica Rogers, associate dean of marketing programs, said the two disciplines serve to connect with distinct groups of consumers. “… Traditional media is a great way to reach a broad consumer base, whereas digital media has the ability to reach very specific audiences,” she said “A key point is that depending on the target audience, some channels are more effective than others.”

 Rogers talked about some of the most popular types of digital marketing, providing a brief overview of each:

 The goal of SEO is to get a business to rank higher in Google search results, ultimately increasing search engine traffic to the business’s website.
 To accomplish this, SEO marketers research words and phrases consumers are using to search for information online, and use those terms in their own content.
 According to leading SEO software company Moz's "Beginners Guide to SEO," SEO encompasses many elements, from the words on your web pages to the way other sites link to you on the web to how your website is structured.
 An SEO specialist can make around $70,058, according to Salary.com.